Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 ## Step 2 - Connect, workspace, data {#step-2-connect-workspace-data}

 Connect to the running shell job (bottom Connect button).
-Once connected, use these commands to prepare your course workspace and load required software:
+Once connected, use these commands to prepare your course workspace:

 ```
 cd $VSC_DATA